TheShhy/Unbeatable-TicTacToe-Player/README.md

 # Unbeatable-TicTacToe-Player
-You can either draw or lose against this AI based player
+You can either draw or lose against this AI based player.